igorescobar/automated-screenshot-diff/README.md

 ```
 SCENARIO_NAME-VERSION.png // login_screen-v1.png
 ```
-Then `automated-screenshot-diff` will scan your screenshots folder and calculate differences between your pre-production (stage) release and your production release.
+Then `automated-screenshot-diff` will scan your screenshot's folder and calculate differences between your pre-production (stage) release and your production release.
+All generated image diffs will be in the same directory as your screenshots.
+If you don't known how to gereate those screenshots, take a look at [examples folder](https://github.com/igorescobar/automated-screenshot-diff/tree/master/examples).

 ## Dependencies
   * [NodeJS](http://nodejs.org/)